gosquadron/squadron/docs/gettingstarted.rst

     $ sudo pip install squadron
     $ sudo squadron init --config /etc/squadron --state /var/squadron

 Squadron can also be installed into a virtualenv without root.
+It uses a directory to store global configuration and another one to store the state change of your services.

 The default configuration lives in /etc/squadron/config, so if you want it somewhere else, you'll need to specify that via -c on the command line.

 Start a Squadron repository
 ---------------------------